alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_046_eng.md

 When dubbing is finished and sound is attached, there's always a process of watching the entire main story from beginning to end to check everything, and we check for audio-visual mismatches there too.
 At that time, we request retakes for any lip sync that's particularly bothersome and fix what can be fixed.

-I'm there to check color-related things, but I end up pointing out those bothersome mismatches anyway.
+I'm there to check colour-related things, but I end up pointing out those bothersome mismatches anyway.
 Some directors say "This is fine as is (laugh)," and maybe that's right, but... hmm, it bothers me! (bitter laugh)

 There's something called "spotting" where the editor gives us timing like "open mouth starting at X seconds Y frames" to match sound/dialogue with images, and we reshoot according to that.
 Recently with digital editing, sometimes we can fix things by rearranging image order frame by frame on shot rush data, but usually it's a reshoot.
 Especially for something like *Hakaba Kitaro* (墓場鬼太郎) with continuous screen processing, it definitely requires reshooting.